 Full-Form of CIP (Carriage and Insurance Paid)

-Full form of CIP means Carriage and Insurance paid up to a certain place.
-CIP is part of “INCOTERMS” which stands for International Commercial Terms.
-There are 11 “INCOTERMS” in total out of which CIP is a part.
-International Chambers of Commerce defines the INCOTERMS.
+The full form of CIP means Carriage and Insurance paid up to a certain place.
+CIP is part of “INCOTERMS,” for International Commercial Terms.
+There are 11 “INCOTERMS” out of which CIP is a part.
+The International Chambers of Commerce defines the INCOTERMS.
 INCOTERMS helps to standardize the export and Import process.

-Say a seller in Srilanka wants to export 5 tonnes of coconut extracts to New York.
-He has mentioned that carriage and insurance paid New York Port, USA.
+Say a seller in Srilanka wants to export five tones of coconut extracts to New York.
+He mentioned that carriage and insurance were paid in New York Port, USA.

-- Step 1: Srilankan seller will have to pay loading charge, transportation charge of the goods from factory to Srilankan Port and any freight charges that are charged for land transportation
+- Step 1: Srilankan seller will have to pay loading charge, transportation charge of the goods from the factory to Srilankan Port, and any freight charges that are charged for land transportation.

-- Step 2: When the goods reach the PORT, then it needs to be stored in a warehouse that charges will also be paid by the seller.
-Unloading charge at the port shall also be borne by the seller
+- Step 2: When the goods reach the PORT, it needs to be stored in a warehouse where the seller will pay charges.
+The seller shall also bear the unloading charge at the port.

-- Step 3: Now the goods will have to be loaded in the vessel for transportation.
-This cost is also borne by the seller.
+- Step 3: The goods will have to be loaded into the vessel for transportation.
+The seller also bears this cost.

 - Step 4: Seller will pay the SEA Freight charges for the transport.

-- Step 5: Any goods when sent needs to be insured.
+- Step 5: Any goods, when sent, need to be insured.
 So the seller will have to ensure 110% of the contract value.
-Any additional insurance will have to be borne by the buyer
+Any additional insurance will have to be borne by the buyer.

-- Step 6: Once the Goods reach New York port, then whether the unloading cost will be paid by the Seller or Buyer should be predefined as this may cause confusion.
+- Step 6: Once the Goods reach New York port, whether the Seller or Buyer will pay the unloading cost should be predefined as this may confuse.

-- It is part of INCOTERMS, so this is a standardized agreement that helps to make trade between countries easier.
-Without proper guidance and stipulated terms it would have been really difficult to set terms regarding who will pay for the transportation charge, freights and other charges that are required to transport goods from one place to another
+- It is part of INCOTERMS, so this is a standardized agreement that helps make trade between countries easier.
+Without proper guidance and stipulated terms, it would not have been easy to set terms regarding who would pay for the transportation charge, freights, and other charges required to transport goods from one place to another.

 - It gives confidence to buyers as they are confident that there are trade rules that the seller can’t break.
 So this ultimately improves the frequency of purchase and sale of commodities between countries.

 - It is also helpful to sellers as they now know an agreed place where their responsibility ends.
-Earlier it was difficult for the seller to know where exactly their responsibility is over and the buyer used to sue the seller whenever there used to be an obstacle in the transit.
+Earlier it was difficult for the seller to know where exactly their responsibility was over.
+The buyer used to sue the seller whenever there used to be an obstacle in the transit.

-- It helps the seller to know the exact charges they will have to pay, so it helps them to add the costs in the selling price.
+- It helps the seller to know the exact charges they will have to pay, so it helps them to add the costs to the selling price.

-This has been a guide to the Full Form of CIP i.e (Carriage and Insurance Paid).
-Here we discuss the features of CIP and how it works along with benefits and differences between CIP and CIF.
+This has been a guide to what is the Full Form of CIP.
+Here, we explain how it works along with its features, benefits & its differences from CIF.
 You may refer to the following articles to learn more about finance –